Hisonotus montanus

-Hisonotus montanus is a species of catfish in the family Loricariidae.
-It is known only from the Canoas River drainage in Brazil and reaches 4.5 cm (1.8 inches) SL.
-The specific epithet of this fish, montanus, derives from its tendency to be found at altitudes of roughly 850 m or 2789 ft above sea level, marking it as the species of Hisonotus that occurs at the highest elevation of those native to the Uruguay River basin.
+Hisonotus montanus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Brazil where it is known only from the Canoas River drainage.This species reaches a standard length of 4.5 cm.
+The specific name of this fish, montanus, derives from its tendency to be found at altitudes of roughly 850 m above sea level, marking it as the species of Hisonotus that occurs at the highest elevation of those native to the Uruguay River basin.